miwermi/DA-team-proj/README.md

 | Rachel | X | X: Final Decision on Technologies Used |

 ## Machine Learning Model
-Present a provisional machine learning model >> we decided on K-Means unsupervised ML
-   - Takes in data from the provisional database >>
+Our goal for this project is to use K-Means unsupervised machine learning.
+We plan to use PCA to reduce the number of features, while also using Linear Regression analysis in R to see if the simpler model works better than K-Means.
+You will find our provisional Machine Learning in the file, [Machine_Learning.ipynb]( https://github.com/miwermi/DA-team-proj/blob/main/Machine_Learning.ipynb).

-   - Outputs label(s) for input data >> what are these?
+•	Outputs label(s) for input data >> what are these?
 Do we need to pick categories for the output labels?
-   -   - Decision Tree: determine the importance of each column ~ PCA to reduce features
-Linear Regression analysis in R to see if the simpler model works better than K-Means

 ## Database
    - Sample data that mimics the expected final database structure or schema.